akohan91/libak-salesforce-data-migration-cli-tool/README.md

 <blockquote><b>NOTE:</b> For root objects (like Account), set <code>referenceField</code> to <code>null</code> and specify <code>recordIds</code>.
 For child objects, specify the field that references the parent (e.g., <code>"AccountId"</code> for Contact).
 Child records are automatically queried based on parent record IDs, so <code>recordIds</code> is not needed for children.</blockquote>

+<blockquote><b>UPSERT MODE:</b> When <code>externalIdField</code> is specified with a valid external ID field name, the tool will perform upsert operations instead of inserts.
+This enables idempotent migrations - running the same migration multiple times will update existing records instead of creating duplicates.
+Records without a value in the external ID field are automatically excluded from the migration.</blockquote>

 ---

 ## How It Works

-1. **Connection** - Authenticates to the source Salesforce org using credentials from Salesforce CLI
+1. **Connection** - Authenticates to source and target Salesforce orgs using credentials from Salesforce CLI
 2. **Query Building** - Dynamically builds SOQL queries based on object metadata and configuration
+3. **Hierarchical Processing** - Traverses the tree configuration from parent to children recursively
-3. **Data Export** - Retrieves records with all createable fields, respecting exclusions
+4. **Data Export** - Retrieves records with all createable fields, respecting exclusions and external ID filters
-4. **Formatting** - Transforms records for import, replacing IDs with reference markers
-5. **Relationship Mapping** - Maintains parent-child relationships using reference IDs
-6. **Plan Generation** - Creates an import plan that ensures proper dependency order
-7. **Import** - Uses Salesforce CLI's tree import command to load data into target org
+5. **Record Insertion** - Uses JSforce to insert or upsert records directly into the target org
+6. **Reference Tracking** - Maps source record IDs to target record IDs as records are created
+7. **Reference Resolution** - Updates lookup/master-detail fields in a second pass using the ID mapping
+8. **Error Handling** - Reports detailed errors for each failed record with status codes and field-level messages

 ---